The Truth About Fermented Foods and SIBO

 One key feature of SIBO is slow motility within the small intestine.
 Slow motility allows bacteria to set up communities and grow—resulting in gas and cramping intestinal pain.

 Slow motility is linked to:

-Dr. Siebecker explains that hard-to-treat SIBO is usually the result of a missing ingredient.
+Dr. Siebecker explains this hard-to-treat overgrowth is usually the result of a missing ingredient.